ArneStenkrona/ArneStenkrona.github.io/_posts/2021-03-04-Mandelbrot-in-Shadertoy.md

 </div>

 <p>
 While the Mandelbrot is always visually interesting, this binary color scheme can feel a bit underwhelming.
-In order to make it even more appealing we can use the rate of divergence to choose the color from a palette, Calculatting the rate of divergence is difficult, but the number of iterations before divergence can be used as a rough estimate instead.
+In order to make it even more appealing we can use the rate of divergence to choose the color from a palette, Calculating the rate of divergence is difficult, but the number of iterations before divergence can be used as a rough estimate instead.
 </p>

 <p>